 X 1095-A. 1095-B, 1095-C. These forms report healthcare coverage and are not needed for a Nonresident tax return.

 2. Log in from the portal below to create a Sprintax account

 Open your new Sprintax account by creating a UserID and password - or, if you created an account with Sprintax in the past, you may use that UserID and password again.
 (Note that Binghamton University alumni may continue to use Sprintax with their BU login account and password).

 After you enter all required information into Sprintax, it will generate a cost for the service.
 At this point, you will type in an access code that ISSS has provided you in email.
 Refer to an email sent by ISSS mid-February for your code.
 This access code will waive the fee by Sprintax for preparing your federal income tax return.
 If you have questions about this access code, please contact the ISSS office for guidance.

 Sprintax will save your information so you can log in and out without starting over.
 Additionally, if you use Sprintax in subsequent years, your information will carry over.

 If You Did Not Have U.S. Income: Sprintax will generate a completed Form 8843 for you and each of your dependents (if you have any).

-If You Had U.S. Income: Sprintax will generate your "tax return documents", including either a 1040NR-EZ or a longer form 1040NR, depending on your circumstances.
+If You Had U.S. Income: Sprintax will generate your "tax return documents," form 1040NR.
 If you have any dependents, Sprintax will generate a completed Form 8843 for each of your dependents.